opencog/atomese-simd/examples/README.md

   back into the AtomSpace.
 The data is operated on by the kernels defined in `vec-kernel.cl`.

-* `accumulator-bad.scm` demonstrates how to define a location in the AtomSpace which can be used to hold vector data.
-The demo is "bad" only in that it performs excessive data movement.
-But it works, and the point is to show how to move data.
+* `accumulator.scm` demonstrates how to define a location in the AtomSpace which shadows a vector held on the GPU.
+That is, the vector "lives" on the GPU, and is downloaded back to to the system when it is "examined", e.g. to be printed to stdout.